 You will receive access to the supplemental application on the Student Services Centre after you completed the initial UBC online application and paid the undergraduate admission application fee.
 Log into your UBC CWL account to access the supplemental application forms.The supplemental application will include the details and contact information of two referees.
 Reference letters are not required.

-A processing fee of CAD $117.50 must accompany the supplemental application.
+A processing fee of $126.50 (CAD) must accompany the supplemental application.
 This fee is non-refundable and is paid online when you apply.
 No application will be processed without receipt of this fee.

-All official transcripts must be sent to UBC Enrolment Services, postmarked by February 1, 2016.
+All official transcripts must be sent to UBC Enrolment Services, postmarked by January 31, 2020.
 There are no exceptions.
-All applicants are strongly encouraged to submit their official transcripts as soon as possible prior to February 1, 2016 to facilitate early processing of applications.
+All applicants are strongly encouraged to submit their official transcripts as soon as possible prior to this deadline to facilitate early processing of applications.

 An official transcript is one bearing an official seal and/or signature of the issuing institution sent directly from that institution to UBC Enrolment Services.
 Photocopies and legally certified (notarized) copies are not acceptable.